 Medigap plans are standardized, meaning the benefits stay consistent across insurers.
 These plans help cover:

-• The 20% coinsurance for outpatient services under Part B
+• The 20% for outpatient services under Part B

 • Excess charges from doctors who don’t accept Medicare’s standard rates